LBCrion/sfwbar/doc/sfwbar.rst

 scale         GtkProgressBar  progressbar, trough, progress
 ============= =============== ===============

-Taskbar and Pager use combinations of these widgets and can be themed using gtk+ nested css convention, i.e. ``grid#taskbar button { ... }`` (this example assumes you assigned ``style = taskbar`` to your taskbar widget).
+Taskbar, Pager, Tray and Switcher use combinations of these widgets and can be themed using gtk+ nested css convention, i.e. ``grid#taskbar button { ... }``
+(this example assumes you assigned ``style = taskbar`` to your taskbar widget).